 When the weather’s good, it’s great to get outdoors with the kids.
-And with summer holidays just around the corner, now’s the time to start thinking of inexpensive ways to keep the little ones occupied outside.
-We’ve come up with a host of outdoor activities that are free or very inexpensive, making sure you don’t have bored kids on your hands, or an empty bank account.
+And when it’s wet and miserable, you need ideas more than ever!
+We’ve come up with a host of outdoor and indoor activities that are free or very inexpensive, making sure you don’t have bored kids on your hands, or an empty bank account.

 Free outdoor activities:

 With sun on your side, you can’t beat a game of Frisbee with the family.
-Or football, tennis, rounders or any other ball game!
-Gather the whole family for this, it’s perfect for playing in the back garden, in a field after having a picnic, or when you need a break from building sandcastles on the beach.
+Or football, tennis, rounders or any other ball game for that matter!
+Gather the whole family for this, it’s perfect for playing in the back garden.

 You will need: